 Working from a screenplay he co-wrote (based on P.D.
-James' novel), director Alfonso Cuarón paints a gritty, paranoid, and occasionally hopeful picture, drawing on modern anxieties about war, terrorism, immigration, race, class, pollution, and technology.
-The group's struggle to reach the Human Project includes some of the most graphic, gripping, and engrossing filmmaking in recent memory.
-Cuarón's documentary-style camera work brings the viewer right into the violent action.
+James' novel), director Alfonso Cuarón paints a gritty, paranoid, and occasionally hopeful picture.
+Children of Men draws on modern anxieties about war, terrorism, immigration, race, class, and technology.
+The characters' struggle to reach The Human Project includes some of the most gripping filmmaking in recent memory, though it does use a lot of violence and death to get its message across.
+Cuarón's documentary-style camera work brings viewers right into this nail-biting action.

-Caine's character is a bright spot -- though caring for his catatonic wife in isolation, he remains cheerful and passionate, enjoying food, music, and occasional company with heartfelt glee (helped along, perhaps, by the large quantities of marijuana that he smokes).
-The movie's abrupt ending, while disorienting at first, offers relief from the film's intensity.
-Dark, intense and violent, Children of Men is most certainly not for kids -- and even most teens.
-Pregnant women and new parents also might want to avoid it, due to the focus on threats to children and the intense birth scene.
+Caine's character is a bright spot -- cheerful and passionate, enjoying food, music, and occasional company with heartfelt glee (helped along, perhaps, by the large quantities of marijuana that he smokes).
+And the movie's abrupt ending, while disorienting at first, offers relief from the film's intensity.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.